The WinRT type system

 Structs

 Structs are simple data types that are passed by value in WinRT.
-In the Python projection, each struct is wrapped in a Python object.
+In the Python projection, each struct is wrapped in a Python object that is similar to a typing.NamedTuple or frozen dataclasses.
+The names of fields are converted to use the lower_case_with_underscores naming convention.

 Example: